urbs-dev/codestral/README.md

 your prompt starting by “ff:” and followed by the file name :
 `"ff:my_file.R"`

-This will trigger the insertion (behind the scene) of the content of `my_file.R` at the location where the instruction has been placed.
+Behind the scene, `ff:` triggers the insertion of the content of `my_file.R` at the location where the instruction has been placed.

 Example: